calliday/calliday/README.md

 ## 👋 Hi, I’m @calliday

-- 👀 *I’m interested* in LiveView Technologies (the company I currently work full-time for), abd the future of Computer Vision and Machine Learning seen in the automotive industry.
+- 👀 *I’m interested* in LiveView Technologies (the company I currently work full-time for), and the future of Computer Vision and Machine Learning seen in the automotive industry.

 - 🌱 *I’m currently learning* Computer Vision for Python and C++.